 - FILM TV 51 – Digital Media Studies

 - FILM TV 84A – Overview of Contemporary Film Industry

 - FILM TV 101A – Junior Symposium

-- FILM TV 106B (or 106C) – History of European Motion Picture (or African, Asian and Latin American)
+- FILM TV 106B – History of European Motion Picture or FILM TV 106C - History of African, Asian and Latin American Film

 - One cinema and media studies elective course

 - FILM TV 134 – Intermediate Screenwriting

 - FILM TV 154 – Film Editing

 - FILM TV 155 – Introduction to Digital Media and Tools